isalkovic/cp4i-mq-samples/07-mqx/README.md

 ### Create a config map containing MQSC commands and qm.ini

 #### Create the config map yaml file

+The specific here is the we need to set "OutboundSNI=HOSTNAME" in the .ini file.

 ```
 cat > qm7-configmap.yaml << EOF